cfpb/design-system/docs/components/info-unit-groups.md

-  More information about Info Unit Group image/text variations can be found at:
+  More information about Info Unit Group image and text components can be found
+  at:

   * https://cfpb.github.io/design-manual/page-components/25-75.html